Best pest control company in Reading - Pest UK Head Office Reading

-Pest UK Head Office Reading
+Pest UK Head Office Reading 0330 100 2811

-Pest UK Reading
+About Pest UK

-PEST UK are a fully insured, independent pest control company and offer a prompt response within 24-hours.
+Pest UK are a fully insured, independent pest control company and offer a prompt response within 24-hours.
 Our professionally trained and qualified technicians follow the BPCA Codes of Best Practice.
 We provide safe, legal and effective pest control services for homes and business premises.
+We have vast experience in controlling pests in a variety of commercial situations

 • pubs, restaurants and hotels